Abigail-Asiedu-Efi/CS-studies/programming/go/if-statements/if-statements.md

 # Lesson 5: If-Else Conditions in Go

+## Brief description
+An if statement is used to execute a specified block of code that meets a specific condition.Thus, the code is excuted only when a given condition is true.The else stament is used as a form of default code that should run when the condition given appears to be false.

+## When to use if-staments
+-If statement is used when checking input values and for data validation;
+-Making decisions in flow;
+-Error handling;
+-As well as controlling logic in loops or functions

 ## Overview

 This program explores conditional logic using if, else if, and else blocks in Go.
 It demonstrates checking for even/odd numbers, divisibility, logical OR operations, and scoped variable declaration in conditionals.